What is Continuous Delivery?

-Continuous Delivery (CD) is a DevOps methodology that enables development teams to deploy changes such as new features, configuration, bug fixes, and experiments into production safely and quickly in a sustainable manner.
-The continuous delivery process requires a collaborative approach from different stakeholders in a software delivery process such as developers, operations, and testing teams.
-It streamlines the complexities of software delivery into a pipeline model that allows for a smooth flow of codes/changes from developers into the hands of end-users.
+Continuous Delivery (CD) is a DevOps methodology that enables development teams to deploy changes such as new features, configuration, bug fixes, and experiments into production safely, quickly, and sustainably.
+The continuous delivery process requires a collaborative approach from different stakeholders in a software delivery process, such as developers, operations, and testing teams.
+It streamlines the complexities of software delivery into a pipeline model that allows a smooth flow of codes/changes from developers into the hands of end-users.

 Differentiating Continuous Delivery from Continuous Deployment

-Continous Delivery is a framework that commences at the end of a Contionuous Inmtegration cycle.
-Continuous Delivery is all about deploying code changes to staging and then to a prodction, post the build.
-It enables organisations to deploy code to production on an on demand basis.
+Continuous Delivery is a framework that commences at the end of a Continuous Integration cycle.
+Continuous Delivery is all about deploying code changes to staging and then to production, post the build.
+It enables organizations to deploy code to production on an on-demand basis.

-Wheras, Continous deployment enables the automatic deployment of changes to production.
-This accelerates the improvment process becuase developers can verify their code at prduction on the same hour.
-This gives them the incentive to experiment and test out new features beasue the same code can be rolledback at the same speed it was deployed into production.
+Whereas, Continuous Deployment enables DevOps to automatically deploy changes to production.
+This accelerates the improvement process because developers can verify their code during production at the same hour.
+So, developers get the chance to test new features as the same code can be rolled back at the same speed that it was deployed into production.

-More than a decade ago, engineers and developers improved the software delivery process by introducing Continuous Integration.
+More than a decade ago, engineers and developers partially improved the software delivery process by introducing Continuous Integration.
 The CI framework formed the stepping stone for immutable infrastructure where developers could push code changes multiple times a day, thus triggering an automated build cycle that takes care of integration issues before the change reaches production.
 Normally after the code was built, it was ready to be deployed into standalone monolithic servers and mainframes.
-In this traditional environment, the deployment process was mostly manual and sometimes leveraged scripts.
-But with the release of modern platforms like Kubernetes, the traditional physical machine-based platforms became redundant.
-The script leveraged delivery processes failed to scale.
-The distributed topologies made the delivery process much more complex, and they met with a series of issues that are highlighted below:
+Unfortunately, within this traditional environment, the deployment process was mostly manual and sometimes required scripts.
+However, with the rise of modern platforms like Kubernetes, the traditional physical machine-based platforms became redundant.
+Also, the script-dependent delivery processes failed to scale.
+And distributed topologies made the delivery process even more complex, as they met with a series of challenges that are highlighted below:

-A manual process is highly prone to errors.
-When the organizations scale the process, they cannot keep up with business expansion.
-For example, a multinational company with developers located across the globe pushing codes will significantly constrain the delivery process and may eventually lead to a process breakdown.
+A manual process is highly prone to errors which, in turn, can increase costs.
+When organizations scale processes, they often fail to keep up with the business expansion.
+For example, a multinational company operating with a globally distributed workforce (developers) trying to push codes can significantly constrain the delivery process, and eventually, may lead to a process breakdown.

 2. Scripts are not scalable.